GE PCB CANCER LAWYER

 EPA Allows GE to Bury PCBs in Lee Landfill

 On February 8, 2022 justices from the Environmental Appeals Board ruled to allow the Environmental Protection Agency’s plan that will allow General Electric to bury PCB filled sentiment in the Lee Landfill in Lee MA.
 Both the Housatonic Environmental Action League and the Housatonic River Initiative appealed the EPA decision.
 The General Electric Company will save hundreds of millions of dollars due to this decision to move their PCB-tainted pollution to the Lee Landfill in Berkshire County Massachusetts.
+The EPA estimates that the cleanup will take over a decade to complete.
 Our Pittsfield GE PCB cancer lawyers will continue to fight for the justice of the victims of Berkshire County MA.

 Massachusetts Wrongful Death Lawyer